-If you want a digital piano with natural acoustic sound and touch, then the Yamaha P-125 digital piano is the best option to consider.
+If you want a digital piano with natural acoustic sound and touch, the Yamaha P-125 is the best option to consider.
 Not long ago, Yamaha released one of their most beloved portable digital pianos, the Yamaha P-115.

 It went on to gain massive popularity due to its fantastic capabilities and wholesome features.
 However, just like any other instrument on the market, the P-115 came with some flaws.
 To address this, the brand decided to launch an upgrade, and that’s why we have the Yamaha P-125.

-Just like the pianos in the P-Series, the Yamaha P-125 is a compact digital piano that combines superb piano performance alongside a user-friendly intuitive interface.
+Just like other pianos in the P-Series, the Yamaha P-125 is a compact digital piano that combines superb piano performance alongside a user-friendly intuitive interface.

 The keyboard is easily accessible and portable, which means that you can play the Yamaha P-125 wherever or whenever you are.